lamini-ai/lamini-examples/03_prompt_tuning/prompt_engineering.md

 Clear and direct language in prompt engineering enhances model understanding, reduces ambiguity, and improves overall communication.
 It is advisable to avoid jargon, slang, ambiguous language, and overly complex terms.

-For example, the first prompt below is ambigous, while the second prompt clearly instructs the model to perform a specific task.
+For example, the first prompt below is ambiguous, while the second prompt clearly instructs the model to perform a specific task.

 :x: `"Too much diet cola."`